 Dogs do, in fact, have the same tear ducts that perform the same functions as a human’s.
 That is, their tear ducts release the basal tears necessary to keep the eyes moist and the reflexive tears needed to flush away irritants and allergens.

 But do dogs have the tears that come in response to emotional stimulation?
+Do dogs cry tears?
 These emotional tears are produced in a much larger volume than either basal or reflexive tears and are what many people refer to as “real tears”.

 When dogs experience feelings of sadness, loss or pain, they show their emotional state through vocalizations such as whimpering, whining, and howling.
 Any combination of these vocalizations is used to help dogs communicate their sadness or pain with the goal of having the situations resolved.